CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 ### Monitoring multiple databases and/or running multiple postgres exporters (RHEL / CentOS 7)

-Certain metrics are not cluster-wide, so in that case multiple exporters must be run to collect all relevant metrics.
-As of v0.5.x of postgres_exporter, a single service can connect to multiple databases, so as long as you're using the same custom query file for all of them, only one additional exporter service is required and this comes with pgmonitor 4.0 and above by default.
+Certain metrics are not cluster-wide, so multiple exporters must be run to collect all relevant metrics.
+As of v0.5.x of postgres_exporter, a single service can connect to multiple databases.
+As long as you're using the same custom query file for all of those databases, only one additional exporter service is required and this comes with pgMonitor 4.0 and above by default.
 The queries_per_db.yml file contains these queries and the secondary exporter can use this file to collect those metrics and avoid duplicating cluster-wide metrics.
-Note that some other metrics are per database as well (bloat).
+Note that some other metrics are per database as well (Ex. bloat).
 You can then define multiple targets for that one job in Prometheus so that all the metrics are collected together for a single database instance.
-Note that the "setup_*.sql" file does not need to be run on these additional databases if using the queries that pgmonitor comes with.
+Note that the "setup_*.sql" file does not need to be run on these additional databases if using the queries that pgMonitor comes with.

-pgmonitor provides and recommends an example sysconfig file for this per-db exporter: `sysconfig.postgres_exporter_pg##_per_db`.
+pgMonitor provides and recommends an example sysconfig file for this per-db exporter: `sysconfig.postgres_exporter_pg##_per_db`.
 If you'd like to create additional exporter services for different query files, just copy the existing ones and modify the relevant lines, mainly being the port, database name, and query file.
 The below example shows connecting to 3 databases in the same instance to collect their per-db metrics: `postgres`, `mydb1`, and `mydb2`.
 ```
 OPT="--web.listen-address=0.0.0.0:9188 --extend.query-path=/etc/postgres_exporter/11/queries_per_db.yml"
 DATA_SOURCE_NAME="postgresql:///postgres?host=/var/run/postgresql/&user=ccp_monitoring&sslmode=disable,postgresql:///mydb1?host=/var/run/postgresql/&user=ccp_monitoring&sslmode=disable,postgresql:///mydb2?host=/var/run/postgresql/&user=ccp_monitoring&sslmode=disable"